carla-simulator/carla/Docs/tuto_A_add_map/add_map_package.md

 __2.__ Build the Docker image of Unreal Engine by following [these instructions](https://github.com/carla-simulator/carla/tree/master/Util/Docker).

 __3.__ Create an `input_folder`.
 This is where you will put the files to be imported.
-If there is no `.json` file provided there, then Docker will create one.
-Change permissions on the `input_folder` for this to be successful:
+Docker will automatically create a `.json` file describing the package folder structure.
+Change permissions on the `input_folder` for this to be created successfully:

 ```sh
     #Go to the parent folder, where the input folder is contained